dylanlanigansmith/smith/README.md

 ### License/Usage
+- MIT license, see LICENSE for details
-- use the code all you want but the files in /resource are either: randomly found online, or bought from itch.io in the past and not mine to share. acquire them yourself.
+- the files in /resource are either: randomly found online, or bought from itch.io in the past and not mine to share. acquire them yourself.
 I only have these resources in this repo for ease of my personal development.